alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 }
 ```

 There's considerably more going on in this file 😰.
-Fear not, brave rustaceans: all can be explained.
+Fear not, brave Rustaceans: all can be explained.

 In short, this file is implementing the functionality for reading user input.